Mael7307/CARENLI/README.md

 ## Acknowledgements

-This repository contains code and results originally developed by [solerxl](https://github.com/solerxl) (co-author of the associated paper).
+This repository contains code and results originally developed by [Lei Xu](https://github.com/solerxl) (co-author of the associated paper).

 ## Repository Structure